makkus/docker-seafile/Manual.md

 ## Garbage collection

+[Seafile garbage collection](http://manual.seafile.com/maintain/seafile_gc.html) has to be executed while seafile is offline (unless you use the pay-version).
+The wrapper script used here stops all services, executes the garbage collection, then restarts the services again.

+You can kick off the garbage collection manually by executing:

+    ./seafile-gc.sh

+in the project root directory.

-Garbage collection is disabled by default, but can be configured by setting the *ENABLE_GARBAGE_COLLECTION* environment variable to 'True'.
+The garbage collection cron job is disabled by default, but can be configured by setting the *ENABLE_GARBAGE_COLLECTION* environment variable to 'True'.
 The (default) schedule is to run the garbage collection every day, at 2.55am.
 When the garbage collection is executed, the seafile service will be unavailable until it is finished, so you have to decide if you can live with that or not.
 Executing it can save some disk-space, and usually it does not take long, but that depends on how much data was changed/deleted since the last time it was run.

 To change the schedule of the garbage collection, you need to edit the file *seafile/garbage_collection_schedule.sh* **before** creating the containers.

 ## Backup

+You can kick off backup manually by executing:

+    ./seafile-backup.sh

+in the project root directory.

-By default, backup is disabled.
+By default, the backup cron job is disabled.
 It can be enabled by setting the *ENABLE_BACKUP* environment variable to true.
 The (default) schedule to execute the backup is 3.15am, this can be change by editing the file *seafile/backup_schedule.sh* **before** creating the containers.

 The way the backup is done can be modified as well, in order to do that edit the file *seafile/backup.sh*, again **before** the containers are created.
 By default, three different steps are executed during backup: